smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 ### Android App Library Changes

-The Android proxy will need to implement the above protocol changes.
-In addition to implementing a protocol message, the proxy will need the additional implementation to propagate vehicle type info to the application layer.
+The Android app library will need to implement the above protocol changes.
+In addition to implementing a protocol message, it will need the additional implementation to propagate vehicle type info to the application layer.

 #### Defining resource file for supported vehicle type